 If the wax has hardened, dip it back in the hot water until it melts again.
 Once the wax has melted, pour the last layer of wax on top of the coffee layer and let it harden completely, about an hour.

+Trim the wick to one-quarter inch.
 If you plan on gifting it, gather up some scrap fabric and ribbons and use them to dress up your new candle.
 Old holiday ribbons make excellent adornments.
 If you are keeping it to enjoy at home, decorate it as you wish and find an area to proudly display your new coffee ground candle.

 If you only have scented candles, they will work just as well, but make sure the scent pairs well with coffee.
 Vanilla or peppermint works best.

 Two used candles were used in this project.
 You may need more or less depending on how much wax is leftover in your used candles.

 Soy wax, beeswax or paraffin wax can be used to create a coffee ground candle.

 This project uses hot water and hot wax so watch children carefully while making your candle.

 Use caution when handling the melted wax.
 Be careful to avoid dripping wax on skin as it may burn.